johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 ### New Policies

 - [iOS] Support manage web sub resource blocking policy (By default, AllowListURLs and BlockListURLs apply only at the navigation level.
-When you embed blocked URLs (either URLs configured in BlockListURLs or URLs not configured in AllowListURLs) as sub resources within a web page, those sub resource URLs are not blocked.
+When you embed blocked URLs (either URLs configured in BlockListURLs or URLs not configured in AllowListURLs) as sub resources within a web page, those sub resource URLs aren't blocked.
 To further restrict these sub resources, you can configure the new policy to block the sub resource URLs.
-For example, set `com.microsoft.intune.mam.managedbrowser.ManageRestrictedSubresourceEnabled=true`, subresource URLs will be blocked if they are listed as blocked.)
+For example, set `com.microsoft.intune.mam.managedbrowser.ManageRestrictedSubresourceEnabled=true`, subresource URLs are blocked if they're listed as blocked.)

 ### Bug Fixes